Our track record: consistently outperforming our relevant benchmarks since 2007

 Over the years the markets have put I-System through some severel trials.
 A few episodes are summarized below.

-In July 2019 one of our prospective customers asked us to put together a portfolio of strategies trading crude oil and oil derivatives.
+In July 2019 one of our prospective customers asked us to put together a portfolio of strategies trading crude oil and oil derivatives (these strategies are included in our TrendCompass Major Markets and Energy portfolios).
 This experience proved once more the reliability and effectiveness of the I-System as the following chart illustrates:

-Incidentally, this experience included an unforeseen event (marked “A” in the above chart), which triggered the largest-ever 1-day jump in oil prices.
+I-System continued generating superb trading signals through 2020 as we documented in this article.
+Incidentally, this experience included an unforeseen event, which triggered the largest-ever 1-day jump in oil prices on Monday, 16 September 2020.
 This event offered a good case to address the objection many people raise with respect to quantitative trading systems in general: how can your model ‘know’ if some unforeseen event happens and derails prices?
 For a brief discussion of this issue, check our FAQ page.

 In January 2019 the Wall Street Journal polled a group of prominent market analysts, asking them to predict the yields on U.S. 10-year Treasury Notes for mid-year 2019 and the year-end.
 At the time, the yield was around 2.65% and most experts expected it to rise through the year.
 Their predictions are illustrated in the chart below, compared to the actual change in yield: